Rev. Mytch Dorvilier serves as Eastern ND Synod's Multi-Ethnic Mission Developer.

 Second, I networked and partnered with community members, organizations, interfaith and ecumenical partners to nurture and broaden impact.
 I did several racism trainings.
 I also engaged actively with ecumenical and interfaith partners and social justice organizations to encourage responsiveness to issues impacting Native American, immigrant and refugee communities by being at the reservation at Standing Rock, and representing the synod in Bismarck to testify against the HB1427, a bill that discriminates against refugees and immigrants in North Dakota.
 Another important event was taking a medical group from Messiah Lutheran in Fargo to Haiti to build a relationship with the Lutheran Church of Haiti.

-The Ready Bench for Multicultural Ministry is a team of leaders from around our synod who have come together for the purpose of supporting and accompanying our ethnic specific ministries within the synod (Dacotah Oyate Luther Church, South Sudan Lutheran Community, Native American Christian Ministry and La Misión Luterana Evangélica del Corredor I-29).
+The Multi-Cultural Ready Bench is a team of leaders from around our synod who have come together for the purpose of supporting and accompanying our ethnic specific ministries within the synod (Dacotah Oyate Luther Church, South Sudan Lutheran Community, Native American Christian Ministry and La Misión Luterana Evangélica del Corredor I-29).
 This Ready Bench also attends to encouraging, resourcing and supporting new ministries that reach beyond racial, cultural and socio-economic barriers.